Express Entry Refusal, 4 potential, and valuable options

 3. Resubmitting an Application

+If you identify insufficient evidence or documentation in your initial application, reapplying is a viable option.
+Ensure all requirements are met and refer to the IRCC document checklist.
 It is important for applicants to mindful of the documentation requirements as well as the content and format of the documentation.
+If you cannot provide a specific document, explore if an alternative can suffice.

 4. Other Immigration Options